- The BH365 video contest is open to anyone 12-18 years of age.

 - A parent or guardian must provide permission for entry.

-- Contestant may receive advice, but all technical work must be done by contestant.
+- Contestants may receive advice, but all technical work must be done by the contestant.

 - Only one video entry per person or group is allowed.